hamza5999/Expense-Tracker/README.md

 - Used dispose() to delete TextEditingController() after use
 - Add $ sign by default in the amount field using the prefix paramter of InputDecoration
 - Used Naviagtor class's pop method to switch from the modal
+- Made a custom date field
+- Used a builtin date picker UI element
+- Used async and await to handle the response wrapped in a future after using showDatePicker
+- Used null check to force dart that a certain value won't be null